Edanurkoroglu/edanurkoroglu/README.md

  I am passionate about the intersection of artificial intelligence and various advanced technologies including mobile, web and aviation technologies.
 I develop innovative projects in different technology fields and constantly adapt to developments that will differentiate myself in various fields.
 My aim is to make significant contributions to the development of technology by producing innovatve solutions with my work.

-- 🔭 Currently engaged in image processing using YOLO algorithms.
-- 💻 Working with Jetson Nano in Linux environment.
-Utilizing the DroneKit library and Python for development.
-- 🌱 I concurrently developing expertise in .NET MAUI Development.
-- 📫 For any inquiries, please reach out to me at edanur.koroglu@hotmail.com.

 <a href='https://stars.github.com/'><img src='https://raw.githubusercontent.com/acervenky/animated-github-badges/master/assets/starbadge.gif' width='35' height='35'></a>